 "The role of the expert witness is not to determine guilt or innocence, but rather to assist the court in determining what weight is to be placed on technical evidence entered which without assistance could not be interpreted properly."
 (Cassidy, 1980)

-The crime scene investigator should alway approach the crime scene as if the attorney met you at the front door and told you, "tomorrow we are going to court."
+The crime scene investigator should always approach the crime scene as if the attorney met you at the front door and told you, "tomorrow we are going to court."
 The best way to prepare for any trial is to be prepared for the unexpected.

 If a thorough crime scene report is prepared, the crime scene investigator can describe the steps of the investigation chronologically.
 Remember, your reports and notes are subject to subpoena during a trial.